husarion/static_docs_deprecated/src/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 ### Example publisher

 First we will create a new project directory.
-Just simply duplicate previous project and name it `example-publisher`:
+Just simply duplicate template project and name it `example-publisher`:

 ```bash
     $ cp -rf core2-mbed-template example-publisher